READING TIME: 4 MINUTES

 I attended a talk at the New London Architecture exhibition where the VU.CITY sales team were able to demonstrate some of the key features of the platform.
 Among many, these are what stood out to me the most:

 - Specific height-to-tip details of completed structures, those under construction and those still in the planning phase.

 - An individual’s POV looking from inside a skyscraper, and how future rising buildings adjacent to the existing one (in the City, for example) would impact their view.

 - The effect of sunrise and sunset casting light and shadows on the City.

 - Key urban planning tools highlighting efforts to improve traffic congestion and live CCTV updates of specific neighbourhoods.

 - The relative expansion of the platform in steadily covering the outer London zones near the Green Belt.

-Although this platform is fantastic for those casual built environment enthusiasts, it is not a free service and is predominantly used for commercial and business purposes.
+Although this platform is fantastic for those casual built environment enthusiasts, it’s not a free service and is predominantly used for commercial and business purposes.
 However, I do predict the rise of the software to be quite significant, almost to the point where developers and planners will wonder how they coped with setbacks previously.
-I also see it as a fantastic tool for planned developments in many Asian cities that are gripped with overcrowding and congestion issues.
-The impact of this major player on the prop-tech community is yet to be fully felt.
+I also see it as a fantastic tool for planned developments in many Asian cities (think Mumbai) that are gripped with overcrowding and congestion issues.
+The impact of this major player on the prop-tech industry is yet to be fully felt.

-VU.CITY currently hold monthly talks at the New London Architecture Exhibition near Tottenham Court Road showcasing their product.
+VU.CITY currently holds monthly talks at the New London Architecture Exhibition near Tottenham Court Road to showcase its platform.
 Have a look at their website here for exact dates.